 - likes/dislikes / suggestions for our prototype Migraine lamps

-Dr. Burstein’s research suggests that only a very specific range of green light (narrow range of wavelengths) alleviates photophobia.
+Research suggests that only a very specific range of green light (narrow range of wavelengths) alleviates photophobia.
 Unfortunately you can’t just run to your local hardware store and buy a generic green light bulb.
-Specialty green LED bulbs provide a broad-spectrum green (via phosphor down conversion) that may look similar to our eyes, but doesn’t match the spectral characteristics defined by Dr. Burstein.
-We’ve carefully designed our light source to closely match Dr. Burstein’s experiments.
-Research suggests well still have more to learn about how light, pain and photophobia relate … we’re making these prototypes available so that migraine sufferers can have access to this technology and share your feedback!
+Specialty green LED bulbs provide a broad-spectrum green (via phosphor down conversion) that may look similar to our eyes, but doesn’t match the spectral characteristics defined by the researchers.
+We’ve carefully designed our light source to closely match the experiments reported in the literature.
+Research has identified the underlying pathways but we still have more to learn about how light, chronic pain and photophobia relate … but in the meantime we’re making these prototypes available so that those suffering from migraines and chronic pain can have access to this technology (please share your feedback)!

 – migraine headaches and light sensitivity (photophobia)